deeplearning4j/deeplearning4j/spark-gpus.md

 [Deeplearning4j](http://deeplearning4j.org/) is the most widely used open-source deep learning tool for the JVM, including the Java, Scala and Clojure communities.
 Its aim is to bring deep learning to the production stack, integrating tightly with popular big data frameworks like Hadoop and Spark.
 DL4J works with all major data types – images, text, time series and sound – and includes algorithms such as convolutional nets, recurrent nets like LSTMs, NLP tools like Word2Vec and Doc2Vec, and various types of autoencoders.

-Deeplearning4j is part of a set of open source libraries for building deep learning applications on the java virtual machine.
+Deeplearning4j is part of a set of open source libraries for building deep learning applications on the Java Virtual Machine.
 It is one of several open-source libraries maintained by Skymind engineers.

 * [ND4J](http://nd4j.org/), or n-dimensional arrays for Java, is the scientific computing library that performs the linear algebra and calculus necessary to train neural nets for DL4J.
 * [libnd4j](https://github.com/deeplearning4j/libnd4j) is the C++ library that accelerates ND4J.